aspensmonster-school/ee4372-comm-networks/project.md

      3  jck-slb3-ve57.tr.txstate.edu (147.26.57.100)  1.225 ms  1.948 ms  1.236 ms  1.337 ms  1.255 ms
      4  excharray.txstate.edu (147.26.57.35)  1.215 ms  1.184 ms  2.022 ms  3.500 ms  2.380 ms

-Option details:

-  * -m $someNum : $someNum specifies the maximum number of hops (max ttl value) that traceroute will probe.
-Default is 30, we chose 60 for the hell of it.
-  * -N $someNum : This option specifies the number of concurrent probe requests for traceroute to use.
-By default it is 16.
-However, nearly all network hardware places ICMP traffic inthe absolute lowest priority and throttles it to hell.
-So, we only go on at a time to try and avoid losing responses from nodes along the path.
-This, combined with the default delay of 5 seconds between queries, does a decent job of addressing the throttling issue, but isn't enough on its own.
-Which is where the next option comes in.
-  * -q $someNum : This option specifies the number of times to attempt to get a response from a node along the path.
-The default is three, but this typically is too low a number.
-  * -T : Use TCP SYN packets as opposed to ICMP ECHO packets for probes.

 Observe how, on our first run, we were unable to identify the IP address of the first hop when using two queries with ICMP ECHO probing.
 However, upon using